Admission RequirementsFor Admission requirements please click here

 In the Junior Sophister (third) year half of the time is spent on academic studies and the other half on clinical placements in a variety of settings both within and outside the Dublin area.

 End-of-year written examinations and tests in certain subjects, such as anatomy, make up the theoretical assessment structure.
+There are a number of submitted assignments in the Sophister years.

 In addition, you will be continuously assessed during your clinical placement and will have practical exams on the skills element of the course, including your assessment of a patient while on a clinical placement.